jthecoder12/ImGuiImplSDL2-4j/README.md

 <br>
 [JNA](https://github.com/java-native-access/jna)

-**There may be bugs since this is a Java rewrite of the original library**
+**There may be bugs since this is a Java rewrite of the original library.**